 Well, this is somewhat true because the type of content you create should be targeted at eliminating doubt or fear.
 It should convince both prospects and customers of your authenticity and mission.

 But then, the fact that your content is original or high quality does not necessarily mean it will generate targeted leads for your business – that’s just one part of the story.
-You still need to incorporate an effective marketing strategy that will get your customers and prospects through the door.
+You still need to incorporate an effective marketing strategy to get your customers and prospects through the door.

-The bottom line is, distribution and promotion are the other two legs in a three-prong content marketing strategy you need to succeed.
+The bottom line is distribution and promotion are the other two legs in a three-prong content marketing strategy you need to succeed.